kainhofer/magento_ordernumbers/README.md

 # OpenTools_Ordernumber

-This is a module to modify the order, invoice, shipment and credit memo numbers in Magento.
+This is a module to modify the order, invoice, shipment and credit memo numbers in Magento 1.9 (NOT in Magento 2 - feel free to fork this module and update it to Magento 2!).
 Many variables and counter options are available in the format string.

 ## Installation